LoneWanderer-GH/MMM-Toulouse-Transports/README.md

 # Install

-0. Make sure you have MagicMirror installed.
+First, make sure you have MagicMirror installed.
 Go into the MagicMirror Folder.

 1. Clone repository into `../modules/` inside your MagicMirror folder.
 	```
 	cd ./modules/